garethclarkeza/zen-workspace-installer/readme.md

  - how to manage system upgrades? upto u, but i suggest install security update automatically
  - additional software selection, here was my selection:
-    - samba file server (test leaving this out)
+    - samba file server (only if you gonna need it)
-    - large selection of fonts (not sure how useful this is)
+    - large selection of fonts (may be required for certain graphics libraries)
     - openssh server (important)
     - basic ubuntu server (important unless you install the stuff you need from this package manually)